-LIVE broadcasts are streamed at 11:00 AM on Sundays (and other occasions), with a brief countdown before streaming.
+LIVE broadcasts are streamed with a brief countdown before streaming.
 Prior to the countdown, you may click on the red arrow in the middle of the placeholder image.
 The words "Live Stream Offline" will display.
-When streaming begins, you will automatically receive the Service.
+When streaming begins, you will automatically receive the broadcast.
 For assistance, please contact Jen Sappell ( ).

 Old Lessons for a New Era, led by Rev. Jaye Brooks.
 When we remember the Rev. Dr. Martin Luther King, Jr., whose birthday is now a national holiday, we honor the struggles and achievements of the civil rights movement and King's leadership.
 Those struggles live on in the movement for Black lives and the work of today's leaders.
 Dr. King's legacy isn't a page in a history book.
 His legacy is a commitment to practices and strategies that not only assert the inherent worth of every human being, but also seek to change the structures and institutions of society that are based in and reinforce injustice.
 This service horored the legacy of Rev. Dr. Martin Luther King, Jr.